tdipisa/doc-ckan/source/install/mapstore_config.rst

 above should be modified.
 In order to manage backgrounds you have to consider that:

-1) A background is a layer so he necessarily need a WMS source like the other overlay.
+1) A background is a layer so he necessarily need a WMS or a WMTS source like the other overlay.
 2) A background configuration must have the ``group`` property set to ``background``.

 In order to configure a new background you have to follow the steps below (it is just an example).

+For WMS we have:

 - Add the related WMS source of the background layer::